Shaun Alexander

-Shaun Edward Alexander (born August 30, 1977) is an American former professional football player who was a running back for the Seattle Seahawks and Washington Redskins of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide, and was drafted by the Seattle Seahawks 19th overall in the 2000 NFL Draft.
-In May 2011, he was inducted into the Alabama Sports Hall of Fame.
+Shaun Edward Alexander (born August 30, 1977) is an American former professional football running back who played in the National Football League (NFL) for the Seattle Seahawks and Washington Redskins.
+He played college football for the Alabama Crimson Tide, earning first-team All-American honors in 1999.
+He was selected by the Seahawks 19th overall in the 2000 NFL draft.
+In 2011, he was inducted into the Alabama Sports Hall of Fame.

-Alexander set numerous NFL and Seattle Seahawks' franchise records and was named the NFL MVP in 2005.
-He was also named to the NFL's 2000 All-Decade team, and ranks eighth all time in NFL history for rushing touchdowns (100).
+Alexander set numerous NFL and Seahawks' franchise records and was named the NFL MVP in 2005.
+He was also named to the NFL's 2000 All-Decade team, and is tied in ranking ninth all time in NFL history for rushing touchdowns (100).
 Alexander was the first athlete featured on the cover of both the NCAA Football and Madden NFL series of video games.

-Early career
+Early life

 Alexander was born and raised in Florence, Kentucky.
 His father, Curtis Alexander Jr., works for Morton Salt and his mother Carol works in the truancy department of the Boone County School District.
 He has an older brother Durran, and four older half-sisters and three older half-brothers.
 His parents divorced when he was 11, and he and Durran were raised by their mother in a two-bedroom apartment off of Shenandoah Drive in Florence, Kentucky.

 Alexander attended Florence Elementary School and Rector A. Jones Middle School.
 In 1991, he entered Boone County High School.
 As a freshman, he played football for the junior varsity team and was voted Class President—as he was every year in high school.
 As well as football, Alexander excelled in basketball, baseball, and track.

 In his sophomore season, Alexander made the varsity team as the second-string running back.
 By mid-season, he was the team's featured running back as he rushed for 1,095 yards and 14 touchdowns.
 During his junior season in 1993, Alexander ran for 2,396 yards and 42 touchdowns as Boone County made it to the state semifinals.
 In a game versus Campbell County, Alexander rushed for seven touchdowns.
 He was listed in "Faces in the Crowd" section of Sports Illustrated in January 1994.